pupu2002/HiggsMLChallenge_Kaggle_2023/README.md

 # Kaggle Higgs ML Challenge

-* This repository contains my solution attempt for the Higgs Machine Learning Challenge on Kaggle by using the XGBoost algorithm.
+* This repository contains my solution for the Higgs Machine Learning Challenge on Kaggle by using the XGBoost algorithm.
 I also compare it to a sklearn naive Bayes classifier model.

 ## Overview